carlos-antunis-physics/PhotoniX.jl/README.md

 <div align="justify" style="width:750px">

 Understanding how to control light, in classical and quantum context, represents a research area of significant impact nowadays - driven largely by the emergence of quantum phenomena as a prominent source of novel technological applications.
-The `PhotoniX` (pronounced *"Photonics"*) package aims to provide a simple but widely applicable toolkit for academic research on photonics, specially in scope of waveguide design - but it's also entirely capable to approach on bulk and nonlinear optics.
+The `PhotoniX` (pronounced as *"Photonics"*) package aims to provide a simple but widely applicable toolkit for academic research on photonics, specially in scope of waveguide design - but it's also entirely capable to approach on bulk and nonlinear optics.
 It's mainly designed for simulations, via numerical methods, but it also comprehends theoretical utils, such as algebraic manipulation of optical modes - in both regimes, classical and quantum.

 ##      License